 Take a look at your competitors.
 What keywords are they currently ranking for?
 Which of these keywords are relevant to your products and services?
 Pick those and use them to create targeted content.

 You may want to expand on some of these keywords to make them long-tail keywords.
 As the name implies, long-tail keywords are key phrases that are longer and generally more specific than your standard keywords.
-For example, instead of “buy shampoos”, you might want to target “buy safe and organic shampoos.”
+For example, instead of “buy shampoos,” you might want to target “buy safe and organic shampoos.”

 2. Blog Regularly

-Blogging helps boost your brand awareness that attracts people to your business.
-Brands that post more blog posts each month garner 4.5 times more leads.
+Blogging helps boost the brand awareness that attracts people to your business.
+“Brands that post more blog posts each month” garner 4.5 times as many leads.
+Simply put, increasing your blog traffic via high-quality content is a pivotal way of earning qualified leads.

 So what exactly is “high-quality” content?

 • Content that is relevant to what searchers are looking for.
 It provides real answers to real people’s questions.
 Say you’re a floor removal business.
-During your keyword research, you notice your target audience has been looking up ways on how to remove wooden floors.
+During your keyword research, you notice your target audience has been looking up ways to remove wooden floors.
 You might want to start putting together a blog article that fleshes out the entire process.

-• Content that is reliable and trustworthy and makes people want to share.
+• Content that is reliable and trustworthy.
 Blogging is a valuable method to gain credibility.
-If one person finds your blog post to be helpful, they will want to share it with their social circles.
-You don’t simply want to focus on the what, but how and why.
+You don’t simply want to focus on the what, but the how and why.
 And don’t forget to cross-reference your sources to ensure you’re providing accurate and up-to-date information.

 • Content that goes in-depth.
 Start creating more long-form content if you haven’t already.
 The average word count of a blog post on the first page of Google is 1,890 words.
 While word count isn’t a Google ranking factor, providing comprehensive information that simmers down your customers’ pain points is crucial in winning Google’s trust, which will then help you reel in those leads.